 Working in the NHS was certainly a high-pressure job.
 Dr Nilsson was seeing 40 to 50 patients a day and eventually the stress started to affect her.
 Simply trying to maintain the pace was exhausting.

 “I loved my job but I just couldn’t keep working like that,” she says.
 “My husband and I had visited Australia in the past and we managed to organise a sponsored visa.
+We were considering going to the US on a J1 Physicians visa, but Australia ended up calling us more.
 We moved to Townsville in Queensland where I was employed by a corporate dental group.
 I only lasted nine months.

 “I really didn’t feel comfortable.
 The nature of private practice puts a lot of pressure on the owner and it’s essential that they keep an eye on the profit and costs of the business.
 As a dentist, you’re not just serving your patient, you’re also serving the owner of the practice.
 That wasn’t for me.
 I was becoming less of a useful associate.